secnnet/PA200-Config-Snapshots/README.md

 ## Usage

-Each XML configuration file in this repository can be imported into a Palo Alto PA-200 firewall using the appropriate management interface.
+Each XML configuration file in this repository can be imported into a Palo Alto Palo Alto firewall using the appropriate management interface.
 Refer to the Palo Alto Networks documentation for detailed instructions on importing and applying the configurations.

 **Note**: Before applying any configuration, ensure that you review and customize the settings to align with your network architecture and security requirements.